FAQs about applying for housing

 What proofs do I need to provide?

 This will depend on your circumstances.
 However, all applicants will be required to provide proof of their identity and their current address.
 If you have children then you will need to provide proof of child benefit.
 All applicants will also be required to provide proof of their eligibility for social housing if you have been made an offer of accommodation.

 Try to make sure you provide all your proof documents at the same time, and don’t miss anything out.
 Things like proof of address should be recently dated, and documents should be clear and readable.
 If you don’t provide everything we need then this will cause delays and your application won’t get registered.

-What happens after my application is registered?
+Find out more about what happens after my housing application is registered.